-Gary A. Lyons held various positions with Neurocrine Biosciences, Inc., a biopharmaceutical company, for 15 years through January 2008, including President and Chief Executive Officer.
+Gary A. Lyons held various positions with Neurocrine Biosciences, Inc., a biopharmaceutical company, for 16 years through January 2008, including President and Chief Executive Officer.
 From 1983 to 1993, Mr. Lyons held various executive positions at Genentech, Inc., a biotechnology company, including Vice President of Business Development, Vice President of Sales, and Director of Sales and Marketing.
-From 1973 to 1983, Mr. Lyons worked with American Critical Care, a division of American Hospital Supply Corporation, serving as Director of Sales from 1983.
-Mr. Lyons presently serves as a member of the board of directors of Neurocrine Biosciences, Inc., since 1993, Rigel Pharmaceuticals, Inc., since 2005, and Poniard Pharmaceuticals, Inc., since 2009, all of which are publicly held biotechnology companies.
-In addition, Mr Lyons served on the Board of Directors of PDL BioPharma and Facet Biotech Corporation from 2008 through 2010.
-Mr. Lyons holds a bachelor's degree in marine biology from the University of New Hampshire and an M.B.A. degree from Northwestern University, JL Kellogg Graduate School of Management.
+Mr. Lyons presently serves as a member of the board of directors of Neurocrine Biosciences, Inc., Rigel Pharmaceuticals, Inc., KaloBios Pharmaceuticals, Inc., and Cytori Therapeutics.
+In addition, Mr Lyons served previously on the boards of directors of PDL BioPharma, Facet Biotech Corporation, Poniard Pharmaceuticals, Inc. and NeurogesX, Inc. Mr. Lyons holds a bachelor's degree in marine biology from the University of New Hampshire and an M.B.A. degree from Northwestern University, JL Kellogg Graduate School of Management.